finnito/Science/content/12phy/as91171/3-scalars-vs-vectors.md

 ### Pātai

-Ella drives to Sumner beach in the weekend because it is far too hot.
+Ella drives to Sumner beach in the weekend because it is nice and hot outside.
 She drives $5km$ south and $10km$ west to get there.

 - What is the total distance travelled by Ella?
 - What is the total displacement of Ella?